Designing User Interviews Tool for Lyssna

 4. Trusted Integrations: Use integration with well trusted tools like Zoom, Google Meet, Teams, Google calendar, etc instead of forcing users into proprietary solutions.

-The goal was to make the new feature feel like an extension of their existing workflow, not an entirely new process.
+The goal was to make the new feature feel like an enhancement to their existing workflow, not an entirely new process.

 Design process